You’ll Fall in Love with Theodore Roosevelt National Park in North Dakota

 It’s not hard to spot bison and wild horses, but you may also see bighorn sheep, coyotes, elk, and pronghorn.

 Insider tip: The open prairie makes it easy to spot wildlife from the loop road in Theodore Roosevelt National Park.
-Be sure to pack binoculars so you can scan for herds of bison and other critters.
+Be sure to pack binoculars to scan for herds of bison and other critters.
 These binoculars from NOCS Provisions are compact, waterproof, fogproof, and super easy to focus.

 We had the best luck driving the wildlife loop road just before sunset.
 Wild horses and bison meandered along the roads grazing.